-- GSK has a diversified portfolio of products, strong pipeline and market leading positions in many geographies.
+- GlaxoSmithKline (GSK) has a diversified portfolio of products, strong pipeline and market leading positions in many geographies.

 - The company’s sales and EPS have been in upward trend since 2016.

-- Dividend yield 6.26% is attractive and high for healthcare industry.
+- Dividend yield of 6.26% is attractive and high for healthcare industry.
 Payout ratio has been improving significantly in recent years and stands at 69% at the end of 2020.
-However lower dividend is expected as of 2022
+However lower dividend is expected as of 2022.

 - GSK will be restructured into two separate companies by 2022.
 More focused approach would allow each of those companies to benefit from growth in their respective markets.
-Its stock is 97% undervalued under our model.
+Its stock is 97% undervalued according to our valuation model.

-British pharmaceutical company GlaxoSmithKline Plc (GSK) is present in 95 countries, both developed and emerging.
+British pharmaceutical company GlaxoSmithKline Plc (GSK) is present in 95 countries.
 It has three global businesses that discover, develop and manufacture innovative medicines, vaccines and consumer healthcare products:

 - Vaccines – over 20% of sales.
 GSK is the largest vaccines company in the world by revenue.